tomrobak/bulk-date-update/README.md

 = How often should I update post dates? =
 For optimal SEO benefits without appearing manipulative, we recommend updating post dates every 3-4 weeks, and ideally after making actual content improvements.

-= Can I choose specific times for my date updates? = Yes!
-Our modern time picker interface gives you precise control over time ranges, including common presets like Business Hours (9AM-5PM) or Evening hours.
-This helps create more natural and realistic update patterns.
+= Can I choose specific dates and times for my date updates? = Yes!
+Version 1.4 introduces a fully redesigned date and time selection interface with intuitive presets.
+Select from common ranges like "Today," "Last 7 Days," or "Last Month" with a single click, or use the modern calendar interface for custom selections.

 = Will search engines penalize me for using this? = When used responsibly (not daily), search engines typically won't penalize date updates.
 However, it's always recommended to follow this practice in moderation and in combination with actual content updates.